gitter-badger/BeamBot/README.md

 - `autobahn`: Easily installable from `pip` with `pip3 install autobahn`.
 - `pyOpenSSL` & `service_identity`: Installed via `sudo pip3 install service-identity` (this will install pyOpenSSL)
 - `requests`: Installed via `sudo pip3 install requests`
+- **Note**: You may run into an issue when installing `pyOpenSSL` where it crashes when installing the `cryptography` module.
+You should look [here](http://stackoverflow.com/questions/22073516/failed-to-install-python-cryptography-package-with-pip-and-setup-py) to see what to do.

 ### Bot Setup